mommy003/PRSice_use/README.md

 # Genimoic prediction following Clumping and Threasholding using PRSice

 ## PBL Scenario
 Imagine we are part of a research team studying a quantitative trait (e.g., height).
 We have GWAS summary statistics from a large external study, and you have genotype + phenotype data for a cohort (lets say target dataset).
-Now the task is to build a polygenic risk score (PRS) and evaluate how well it predicts the trait in your cohort.
+Now the task is to build a polygenic risk score (PRS) and evaluate how well it predicts the trait in target cohort.

 ### Learning outcome
 - Participants will able to predict a phenotype using genome‑wide SNP effects.